-In the vein of Kate Atkinson’s Jackson Brodie novels comes this year’s smart new thriller with literary chops.
+In the vein of Kate Atkinson’s Jackson Brodie novels comes a smart thriller with literary chops.
 Art appraiser Helena Marsh explores shady deals and complicated history as she navigates post-WWII corruption in the art world.

 When wealthy octogenarian Geza Marton hires art expert Helena Marsh to buy back his family’s Titian painting, Helena flies to Budapest to close what she expects will be a reasonably simple sale.
 But nothing is ever simple in this beautiful, flawed city where corruption abounds.
 Helena discovers that there are multiple bidders for the painting, including some dangerous Slavs.
 Soon there are also dead bodies, and a complicated history that leads her to men Marton knew in Vorkuta, one of Stalin’s notorious gulags.